What to do if you find a young Barn Owl

 Identifying the owl

-When you find a young owl, it is very important to identify the species.
-The correct course of action to take depends entirely on which species of owl you are dealing with.
-Please compare the owl you’ve found to the photographs below.
+When you find a young owl, it is very important to identify the species as the correct course of action to take depends entirely on which species of owl you are dealing with.
+Please compare the owl you’ve found to the photographs.

 Please see Owlet identification and ageing for full details.